Skip to content

 Expert Q&A: Addiction and Substance Use Disorders

-Opioid type medications that have potential to lead to addiction are only one way, and probably not the best way, to help manage chronic pain.
-So the best plan is to try all the alternatives first.
+Medications that have potential to lead to addiction are only one way to help manage chronic pain.

 Non-medication interventions such as graded exercise programs, physical therapy, mindfulness meditation, yoga, tai-chi and a form of psychotherapy called cognitive-behavioral therapy (CBT) all take some effort but often work very well.
 Acupuncture may benefit some people living with pain.
-Many medications that do not have addiction potential can also be helpful for chronic pain.
-These include anti-inflammatory medications like aspirin, ibuprofen or naproxen; antidepressants like nortriptyline or duoloxetine; or medications often used for seizures like gabapentin or pregabalin.
+Many medications that do not have addiction potential can also be helpful for chronic pain, including anti-inflammatory medications like aspirin, ibuprofen or naproxen; antidepressants like nortriptyline or duloxetine; or medications often used for seizures like gabapentin or pregabalin.
+Speak with your doctor to come up with a plan that works for you.

 Al-Anon and Alateen are widely available and free resources for family members.
 These organizations offer mutual help groups.
 Members do not give direction or advice to other members.
 Instead, they share their personal experiences and stories, and invite other members to "take what they like and leave the rest" — that is, to determine for themselves what lesson they could apply to their own lives.
 The best place to learn how Al-Anon and Alateen work is at a meeting in your local community.
 Most professional treatment programs also offer family groups to help families support their loved ones struggling with addiction.